 And the Reagan record?
 African-American columnist Joseph Perkins has studied the effects of Reaganomics on black America.
 He found that, after the Reagan tax cuts gained traction, African-American unemployment fell from 19.5 percent in 1983 to 11.4 percent in 1989.

-WOAH, Groovy.
-Let’s ignore the bizarre notion that presidential policies favoring a certain population magically turn a president into a member.
-Otherwise, the repeal of ‘Don’t Ask Don’t Tell’ would be bad news for Mrs. President.
+WHOA groovy.
+Let’s ignore the bizarre notion that presidential policies benefiting a certain population magically turn a president into a member of that group.
+Otherwise, the repeal of ‘Don’t Ask Don’t Tell’ would be bad news for the First Lady.

-Any notion that Ronald Reagan was a friend to Black people — almost any African American person — is ridiculous.
+Let’s just say any notion that Ronald Reagan was a friend to black people — almost any African American person — is ridiculous.
 Media Matters knocks down that first bit of fantasy:

 So what happens if we compare apples to apples by looking at the first two years of data for both presidents?
 When Ronald Reagan took office in January 1981, the seasonally adjusted unemployment rate among African Americans was 14.6 percent.
 In December 1982, it was 20.9 — 43 percent higher.
 When Barack Obama took office in January 2009, seasonally adjusted unemployment was at 12.7 percent.
 In December 2010, it was 15.8 — 24 percent higher.

 So, if you compare equivalent portions of their presidencies — which is really the only honest way to go about things — Michael Reagan’s lead piece of evidence for his provocative claim that his father was a “far better friend to black Americans” than Obama completely disintegrates.